pnwairfire/pyairfire/README.md

 To import pyairfire in development, you'll have to add the repo root directory to the search path.
 Some of the scripts bin do this automatically.

-Another environmental variable that sometimes needs to be set, depending on your platform, is DYLD_LIBRARY_PATH, which needs to include the directory that contains libhdf5_hl.7.dylib, needed by netCDF4.
-That can be set on the command line, such as in the following:

-    DYLD_LIBRARY_PATH=/path/to/hdf5-1.8.9-2/lib/ ./bin/bluesky/extract_point_pm25_time_series.py
-    DYLD_LIBRARY_PATH=/path/to/hdf5-1.8.9-2/lib/

 ## Running tests